pmean/build-website/text/17/talk-at-ku.md

 Title: Setting up your independent consulting practice.

 Abstract: If you wish to become an independent statistical consultant, you will find that the work is challenging, but also rewarding.
 In this talk, I will contrast working as an independent consultant to working within a large organization.
-I will then review the issues that you face with an independent consulting practice: business models, billing, contracts, taxes, and most importantly, how to find clients.
+I will then review the issues that you face withï¿½an independent consulting practice: business models, billing, contracts, taxes, and most importantly, how to find clients.

 In December, I'll be talking to the Kansas City R Users Group about Stan, a program to run Bayesian data analyses.
 I'll also talk about Stan at the February meeting of the KUMC Biostatistics Journal Club.